git-town/git-town/DEVELOPMENT.md

 Scenario: A foo walks into a bar
 ```

-To inspect the workspace containing the various Git repositories at any step of
+To inspect the local and remote Git repository used in an end-to-end test,
-an end-to-end test, insert the step `And inspect the repo`.
-Cucumber will print
+insert the step `And inspect the repo`.
+This step will make Cucumber print the
-the path of the workspace and wait until you hit ENTER.
+path of the workspace and wait until you hit ENTER.
+This gives you time to
+inspect that folder using the tool of your choice.

 Debug a Godog Cucumber feature in [VSCode](https://code.visualstudio.com):